crimist/Zm/WriteUp.md

 ### The end

 I had a lot of fun with my IDS.
 So much to the point where I was up at 3 AM trying to find the memory addresses of offsets so I could reach a breakthrough in the development process.
 I ended up having so much fun I worked on it for the entire week and a half until I finished it and then I went back to playing games.
 I'm definitely glad I chose this as my IDS.
 It involves fields I'm interested and gave me insight into other things I didn't have so much experience in.
 To truly conclude this IDS taught me a lot and I'm very glad that I chose it. 👍

+## Credits

+I didn't personally contact anyone via PM when making this but I'd like to reconize some people for their source.

+* Unknowncheats: As a whole it was a great resource to find people.
+I got offsets, functions, some addresses, and some general source code that was invaluable for someone just begining in the 3D world.

+* SMBB: I used your R6 internal cheat as an example of how to lay the cheat out and not have it look really bloated.
+I also used a bunch of you helper functions and such.

+* CypherPresents: Great offsets and a couple addresses / AOB for function addys.

+* stevemk14ebr: Enums for the weapon list.